vasanthv/jsonbox/README.md

 npm install
 ```

 You need MongoDB to run this application.
-You can install it with docker( see docker/docker.md for further instructions) or you can install it yourself.
+You can create a local isntance  with docker( see docker/docker.md for further instructions) or you can install it yourself.
 The latter way will be described here.
 If you don't already have MongoDB, go to the  [official documentation](https://docs.mongodb.com/manual/installation/) and follow the instructions there.

 Once you have MongoDB run
 ```